atom/atom/docs/build-instructions/linux.md

   sudo dnf install out/rpm/atom*.rpm
   ```

  should install Atom.
-On openSUSE / other distributions using the ZYpp package manager you can install this RPM package by running:
+On openSUSE / SLES you can install this RPM package by running:

   ```sh
   sudo zypper install out/rpm/atom*.rpm
   ```

  To create a `.tar.gz` archive run

   ```sh
   script/grunt mktar